ackerman80/cilium/Documentation/gettingstarted/http.rst

 =============================

 When using Cilium, endpoint IP addresses are irrelevant when defining security policies.
-Instead, you can use the labels assigned to the VM to define security policies, which are automatically applied to any container with that label, no matter where or when it is run within a container cluster.
+Instead, you can use the labels assigned to the pods to define security policies.
+The policies will be applied to the right pods based on the labels irrespective of where or when it is running within the cluster.

-We'll start with a simple example where we allow *app2* to reach *app1* on port 80, but disallow the same connectivity from *app3* to *app1*.
+We'll start with the basic policy restricting desthstar landing requests to only the ships that have label (org=empire).
+This will not allow any ships that don't have the org=empire label to even connect with the deathstar service.
 This is a simple policy that filters only on IP protocol (network layer
 3) and TCP protocol (network layer 4), so it is often referred to as an L3/L4 network security policy.